PikemenStudio/pie-engine/README.md

 bash ./scripts/macos_install.sh
 ```

+There is several exports at the end of the script.
-**If you will use other terminal or app to build project, export variables globally (check for them at the end of the script)**
+**If you use other terminal or app to build project, export variables globally (check for them at the end of the script)**

 Build project and fix errors by downloading missing packages using brew if any
 ```